 Our Vision

 Our vision sees the Long Island Power Authority (LIPA), a publicly owned, not-for-profit electric utility, transition to operating the grid itself under local control.
-Private utilities such as PSEG LI are eliminated.
-LIPA is restructured with a locally appointed governing board directly accountable to the ratepayers, has a fairer rate structure, invests its revenues locally, and upgrades the grid to make it more reliable, renewable, and resilient.
+Private utilities such as PSEG LI are eliminated and more.

 Background

-The Reimagine LIPA campaign formed after Tropical Storm Isaias to urge the Long Island Power Authority (LIPA) to end its public-private partnership model with PSEG, and private utilities in general, in order to create a locally and democratically controlled and operated utility.
-The Future of the Long Island Power Authority Act of 2022,which we helped pass, established a LIPA Legislative Commission to develop the roadmap to get there.
+The Reimagine LIPA campaign formed after Tropical Storm Isaias to urge the Long Island Power Authority (LIPA) to end its public-private partnership with PSEG, and private utilities in general, in order to create a locally controlled and operated utility.

 Events